Skip to Content

 If the officer is insisting that you pay them, there are a number of different ways to handle the situation.
 Everyone has a different philosophy on handling police corruption.
 You can:

-• Insist that the officer gives you a paper ticket and takes you to the police station to pay the fine- This is probably the safest and least expensive option.
+• Insist that the officer gives you a paper ticket and takes you to the police station to pay the fine- This is probably the best option.
 If you go to the station, you know that the fine you’re paying is legitimate.
 You will pay your fine and receive a receipt for it at the station.
 In some cases, you may speak to a judge who will determine your fine.
 If you’re lucky, they’ll reduce the fine.
 In some cases, the officer will just let you go instead of going through the hassle of taking you to the station.

 • Negotiate and pay the bribe- This is the easiest and fastest solution.
 Officerscommohly ask for $100 but you can often negotiate down to 500-1000 pesos ($25-$50).
 Once you come to an agreement, you can pay and go.
 The problem is that the officer may call their corrupt friends and let them know that you pay bribes.
 You might get pulled over again just down the road.
 Paying a bribe also supports a corrupt system.
 If a police officer gets money out of one tourist, they’ll pull over more tourists and ask for bribes.
 Paying should be your last resort.

 • Call to report the corrupt officer– The best number to call is the Sindicatura Del Gobierno Municipal.
-This is a local government official that handles legal issues.
+This is a Mexican government official that handles legal issues.
 Their number in Tijuana is 664-973-7273.
 You could also call Tijuana tourist assistance.
 Their number is 078.
 The problem is that calling to report the officer could anger them.
 You’re also basically threatening the officer if you do this.
 Keep that in mind.
 The officer may let you go if they see that you’re calling the sindicatura.
 Again, this could be risky.

 Police officers in Tijuana